 - Requirements for Purchase: Washington lets you purchase marijuana recreationally, but it does not accept out-of-state licenses.

 - Types of Medicine Sold: Patients can get any kind of quality-tested medication.

 - Possession Limits: You can carry up to 24 ounces of pot at home and up to one ounce in person.

 - Other Things to Consider: Patients can’t medicate in public spaces.

 Whether you’re new to medical marijuana or have been using it to medicate your symptoms for years, you can always use up-to-date knowledge about the medicinal cannabis scene.

 Going on vacation?
 Read our blog post on marijuana tourism to get some tips on medicating with and enjoying cannabis.
 For more information about marijuana-friendly states, we track the current state of cannabis laws on our pages for legal states and non-legal states.

 Have any other questions?
-A bonafide cannabis physician can provide the answers or direct you to someone who has them.
+A cannabis physician can provide the answers or direct you to someone who has them.